ksdtech/KSD-Test-Browser/README.md

 # KSD Test Browser
 A Chrome App for test-taking in kiosk mode on a Chromebook.

-This is based on the sample that shows how to use the [New Window API](https://developer.chrome.com/apps/tags/webview#event-newwindow) for [webviews](http://developer.chrome.com/apps/app_external.html#webview).
+This is heavily based on the code sample which shows how to use the [New Window API](https://developer.chrome.com/apps/tags/webview#event-newwindow) for [webviews](http://developer.chrome.com/apps/app_external.html#webview).